RuozhenGU/os161-1.99/README.md

 4. Improved **scheduling and file system** for OS161

 ---
-### Achieve 100/100 for all assignments by meeting efficiency and accuracy requirements for course CS350 at University of Waterloo.
+#### _Achieve 100/100 for all assignments by meeting efficiency and accuracy requirements for course CS350 at University of Waterloo._
----